danielstocks/react-sortable/README.md

 ## Touch support

 Internally the component is usign [DragEvent](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent) interface.
-Unfortunately at the moment there is almost no [support](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent#Browser_compatibility) of this interface in mobile browsers.
+Unfortunately at the moment there is no [support](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent#Browser_compatibility) of this interface in mobile browsers.
 I started to work on CSS/JS fallback for mobile broser on 'touch' branch.

-## Development

-The examples (except for `example-from-npm`) are loading the library code from the `./src` folder.
-That means you can use them to see how a change in the source code affects the functionality of the component.